isabella232/polymath-sdk/docs/api/interfaces/_types_index_.percentagewhitelistentry.md

 # Interface: PercentageWhitelistEntry

-Entry that represents whether a Shareholder is exempted from Percentage Restrictions
+Entry that represents whether a Tokenholder is exempted from Percentage Restrictions

 ## Hierarchy